 Kialo – Kialo is a tool to engage in thoughtful discussion, understand different points of view, and help with collaborative decision-making.
 It allows people to take on issues big or small, build consensus on a topic, and explore every aspect of a discussion.

-Kitchen Table Democracy – Kitchen Table Democracy (formerly the Policy Consensus Initiative) – alongside its affiliated university program, the National Policy Consensus Center at Portland State University – creates and supports collaborative governance capacities, structures, and networks in states; offers a nationally recognized source of information on collaborative governance; demonstrates effectiveness of collaborative, democratic-based processes; and supports and fosters state leaders who champion these approaches.
+Kitchen Table Democracy – Kitchen Table Democracy (formerly the Policy Consensus Initiative) – alongside its affiliated university program, the National Policy Consensus Center at Portland State University – creates and supports collaborative governance capacities, structures, and networks in states; offers a nationally recognized source of information on collaborative governance; demonstrates the effectiveness of collaborative, democratic-based processes; and supports and fosters state leaders who champion these approaches.

 Lugar Center – The Lugar Center is a nonprofit organization serving as a platform for an informed debate on global issues such as nonproliferation of weapons of mass destruction, global food security, foreign assistance effectiveness, global development, energy security, and enhancing bipartisan governance.